Origin of radio polarization in pulsar polar caps: Results

-Because the escaping radiation is related to the plasma properties, we present an overview of the plasma properties here.
-Figure~\ref{fig3} shows the plasma densities of all three species in the polar cap at the end of the simulation.
-The densities in closed field lines are made transparent and are not shown The faint gray box denotes the rendered half domain for $z>0$.
+As the escaping radiation is shaped by the plasma properties, we present an overview of the plasma properties first.
+Figure~\ref{fig3} shows the plasma densities of all three species in the polar cap at the end of the simulation, excluding the regions with closed field lines for greater clarity.
+The faint gray box denotes the rendered half-domain for $z>0$.

-Most of the electrons and positrons are located in the regions of large and positive magnetospheric currents $j_\mathrm{mag}/j_\mathrm{GJ} > 0$ in the $x < 0$ part of the domain above the electric gap.
-The ions are located only in regions where the magnetospheric currents have an opposite polarity $j_\mathrm{mag}/j_\mathrm{GJ} < 0$, which allows ion extraction from the stellar surface.
-The pair cascades occur in open field lines where $j_\mathrm{mag}/j_\mathrm{GJ} > 1$ and $j_\mathrm{mag}/j_\mathrm{GJ} < 0$, in agreement with \citet{Timokhin2013}.
-In the remaining open field lines, the plasma can sustain the magnetospheric currents, but the plasma density is low in comparison with the field lines where the pair cascades occurs.
+Most of the electrons and positrons are located in the regions of large and positive magnetospheric currents, $j_\mathrm{mag}/j_\mathrm{GJ} > 0$ in the $x < 0$ part of the domain above the electric gap.
+The ions are located only in regions in which the magnetospheric currents have the opposite polarity, $j_\mathrm{mag}/j_\mathrm{GJ} < 0$, which allows ion extraction from the stellar surface.
+The pair cascades occur at open field lines where $j_\mathrm{mag}/j_\mathrm{GJ} > 1$ or $j_\mathrm{mag}/j_\mathrm{GJ} < 0$, in agreement with \citet{Timokhin2013}.
+At the remaining open field lines, the plasma can sustain the magnetospheric currents, and the plasma density remains low in comparison to the regions in which the pair cascades occur.